-4. What kinds of commercial development would you support - please write in yo ur suggesti ons?
-94 Too much rural land being eaten up with developments around our villa ge 95 Would give even more traffic onto an already busy Bunters Road, Also lo to these units. orries etc de elivering 96 I would agree as long as the units are for small local businesses, but not mechanical works. large scale or noisy 97 Not businesses that create smell, noise and other intrusive things.
+4. What kinds of commercial development would you support - please write in your suggestions?
+95 Would give even more traffic onto an already busy Bunters Road, Also lorries etc delivering to these units.
+96 I would agree as long as the units are for small local businesses, but not large scale or noisy mechanical works.
+97 Not businesses that create smell, noise and other intrusive things.
 Cafe/coffee bar Consulting rooms etc for medical people 98 Creche/child care Start up business units/shared workspace Coffee shop 99 None needed.
-100 Retail Coffee shop/cafe 101 None The path on Bunters Road is already too unsafe because it is not wide er enough accidents already. nough.
-We have had 102 I don't think commercial development is suitable for this site.
+100 100 Retail Coffee shop/cafe 101 None The path on Bunters Road is already too unsafe because it is not wide enough.
+We have had enough accidents already.
+102 I don't think commercial development is suitable for this site.
 103 Photovolaic power station answered 103 skipped 23